javierbrea/eslint-plugin-boundaries/docs/rules/external.md

 * `<string>`.
 A [`micromatch` pattern](https://github.com/micromatch/micromatch) to match the name of the module.
 * `[<string>, <object>]`.
 An array containing a [`micromatch` pattern](https://github.com/micromatch/micromatch) as first element, and an options object, which can have next properties:
   * `specifiers`: `<array>` Array of used specifiers when importing the library.
 Each specifier can be expressed also as a [`micromatch` pattern](https://github.com/micromatch/micromatch).
 Matching specifiers are available as `${report.specifiers}` when defining custom error messages.
+  * `path`: `<string>` or `Array<string>`.
+Micromatch patterns to match the path of the imported module.
+If the path is an array, then the module will match if any of the patterns matches. __Note that the path must start with a `/` character__.
+The path is available as `${report.path}` when defining custom error messages.

+When using options, note that:

+* If `path` option is provided, then it will only match if the path of the imported module matches with any of the patterns.
-If `specifiers` option is provided, then it will only match if any of the specifiers is used in the `import` statement.
+* If `specifiers` option is provided, then it will only match if any of the specifiers is used in the `import` statement.

 __Examples__